MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 #ROBOTS: Index
 ---

-# Publish a bot

-When you've finished developing a bot and you're ready to share it with others, there are some things you need to do:

-1. Register your bot with the Bot Framework<br/>
-2. Deploy your bot to the cloud<br/>
-3. Configure your bot to run on one or more conversation channels<br/>
-4. Publish your bot to the Bot Directory
+# Deploying and publishing bots

+After you have built and tested your bots, you need to register your bot,  deploy it to the cloud, configure it, and make it available to others in the Bot Directory.

 > [!NOTE]
 > If you built your bot using the Azure Bot Service, you don't need to register or deploy your bot.